 In principle, police officers, tax office officials and customs officers are all permitted to search.
 The officers are obliged to identify themselves.

 Not only the suspects themselves can be searched.
 Third parties may also be involved if there is reason to believe that there may be evidence on their premises.
-Basically, therefore, anyone can be subject to a house search.
+Basically anyone can be subject to a house search.

-In the event of a search, persons concerned have the right to legal assistance.
+In the event of a house or company search, persons concerned have the right to legal assistance.
 This right should by all means be exercised.
 The authorities may not refuse to allow you to make the necessary phone call.

-In addition, persons concerned have the right to remain silent (as a rule, it is advisable to exercise this right!), to ask to see the officers’ ID and to be given the search warrant.
+In addition, persons concerned have the right to remain silent (It is advisable to exercise this right!), to ask to see the officers’ ID and to be given the search warrant.
 The officers on site must also give the suspect a list of the confiscated items.

 Emergency checklist: What to do when the officers arrive?